danascheider/skyrim_inventory_management/docs/api/resources/shopping-list-items.md

 * `notes` (string, optional): Any notes about the item or what it is for
 * `unit_weight` (decimal, optional): The unit weight of the item as given in the game, precise to one decimal place

-A successful response will return a JSON array of all shopping lists for the game to which the created or updated list item ultimately belongs, including all the list items on each list.
+A successful response will return a JSON array of all changed shopping lists for the game to which the created or updated list item ultimately belongs, including all the list items on each list.

 ### Example Request